The best patch management software makes it simple and easy to manage software updates across your computing devices and IT networks.

 With new software vulnerabilities and exploits appearing daily, it's vital to install Windows and application security patches just as soon as they're released.
 Unfortunately, that's not always easy.

 The standard approach to patch management lets every app handle its own updates.
-You must make sure the apps are set up correctly, allow them to run any standalone updaters, pay attention when they raise alerts, and spot any problems.
-(Ever run a PC speedup tool, for instance?
-Some will disable software updaters to improve boot times.)
+You must make sure the apps are set up correctly, allow them to run any However, sometimes software updaters end up disabled in order to improve computer performance.

 A dedicated patch manager replaces this chaos with a single central interface to scan multiple apps for updates, report any missing patches it finds, and (sometimes) automatically rectify the situation.